shutingrz/bind9/doc/arm/reference.rst

    for more information.

 ``dnstap-output``
-   Configures the path to which the ``dnstap`` frame stream will be sent if ``dnstap`` is enabled at compile time and active.
+   This configures the path to which the ``dnstap`` frame stream will be sent if ``dnstap`` is enabled at compile time and active.

    The first argument is either ``file`` or ``unix``, indicating whether the destination is a file or a UNIX domain socket.
 The second argument is the path of the file or socket.
-(Note: when using a socket, ``dnstap`` messages will only be sent if another process such as ``fstrm_capture`` (provided with ``libfstrm``) is listening on the socket.)
+(Note: when using a socket, ``dnstap`` messages are only sent if another process such as ``fstrm_capture`` (provided with ``libfstrm``) is listening on the socket.)